e-c-k-e-r/vall-e/docs/train.md

   * annotating each utterance with it's top-k similar utterances through `vall_e.emb.similar` help with prompt adherence in any stage of training
 * how patient you are
   * the original (`base.py`) implementation serendipitously has a cirriculum that allows for speech to realize relatively fast with EnCodec (from what I remember)
-    * this is from how selecting which RVQ level to train naturally "scales the loss" for higher, less important levels, and the model doesn't train each level in parallel at all
+    * this is from how selecting which codebook level to train naturally "scales the loss" for higher, less important levels, and the model doesn't train each level in parallel at all
   * the new (`base_v2.py`) implementation requires lots of patience, as it seems to require 8M samples for speech to properly realize
     * this is from how several "stabilizers" are required to train it as every sequence is inherently trained in parallel, but not the loss calculation.
 * the audio codec, to an extent